-After twelve months of careful planning, Johannes Riffelmacher and Thomas Kosikowski hit the road in January 2014 for a year-long sojourn with a single mission: To seek out the best waves and meals in Central America and turn them into a travel-surf cookbook.
-Salt & Silver is a compilation of the duo's photographs, personal experiences, and favorite recipes that take readers on a journey from Cuba all the way down to the southern tip of Chile.
+After twelve months of careful planning, Johannes Riffelmacher and Thomas Kosikowski hit the road for a year-long sojourn with a single mission: to find the best waves and meals in Central America and turn them into a travel-surf cookbook.
+Salt & Silver is a compilation of the duo's photographs, experiences, and favorite recipes that take readers on a journey from Cuba all the way down to the southern tip of Chile.

 TACOS DE CARNITAS

 18 slices bacon

 1 Tbsp. whole black peppercorns

 3 bay leaves

 3 dried chile peppers